-AQI Category Health Courtierrouw Startown outs Other Bratestian Massage (AQI Values) Good Effects None expected Cautionary Statements None Other Protection Messages None (0-50) Moderate (51-100) Possible aggravation of heart or lung disease Unusually sensitive individuals should consider limiting prolonged or heavy exertion.
+AQI Category (AQI Values) Health Effects Cautionary Statements Other Protection Messages Good (0-50) None expected None None Moderate (51-100) Possible aggravation of heart or lung disease Unusually sensitive individuals should consider limiting prolonged or heavy exertion.
 People with heart or lung disease should pay attention to symptoms.
 Individuals with symptoms of lung or heart disease, including repeated coughing, shortness of breath or difficulty breathing, wheezing, chest tightness or pain, palpitations, nausea, unusual fatigue or lightheadedness, should contact a health care provider.
 If symptomatic, reduce exposure to particles by following advice in box below.
-Unhealthy for Sensitive Groups (101-150) Increasing likelihood of respiratory or cardiac symptoms in sensitive individuals, aggravation of heart or lung disease, and premature mortality in people with heart or lung disease and older adults Sensitive Groups: People with heart or lung disease, the elderly, children, and pregnant women should limit prolonged or heavy exertion.
-Limit time spent outdoors.
-Avoid physical exertion.
-People with asthma should follow their asthma management plan.
-Individuals with symptoms of lung or heart disease that may be related to excess smoke exposure, including repeated Keep doors and windows closed, seal large gaps as much as possible.
+Unhealthy for Sensitive Groups (101-150) Increasing likelihood of respiratory or cardiac symptoms in sensitive individuals, aggravation of heart or lung disease, and premature mortality in people with heart or lung disease and older adults coughing, shortness of breath or difficulty breathing, wheezing, chest tightness or pain, heart palpitations, nausea, unusual Keep doors and windows closed, seal large gaps as much as possible.
 Avoid using exhaust fans (e.g., kitchen, bathroom, clothes dryer, and utility room exhaust fans).
 Keep the garage-to-home door closed.
-If cooling is needed, turn air conditioning to re- circulate mode in home and car, or use ceiling fans or portable fans (but do not use whole house fans that suck outdoor air into the home).
+If cooling is needed, turn air conditioning to re-circulate mode in home and car, or use ceiling fans or portable fans (but do not use whole house fans that suck outdoor air into the home).
 If a home has a central heating and/or air conditioning system, install higher-efficiency filters (e.g., filters rated at MERV 13 or higher) if they can be accommodated by the system.
 Regardless of whether a filter upgrade has been performed, the system's circulating fan can be temporarily set to operate continuously to obtain maximum particle removal by the central air system's filter, although this will increase energy use and costs.
 Operate appropriately sized portable air cleaners to reduce indoor particle levels.
 Avoid indoor sources of pollutants, including tobacco smoke, heating with wood stoves and kerosene heaters, frying or broiling foods, burning candles or incense, vacuuming, and using paints, solvents, cleaning products, and adhesives.
 Keep at least a 5-day supply of medication available.
 Have a supply of non-perishable groceries that do not